-Launch Complex 1, opened in October 2016, is the first orbital launch site in New Zealand and the first privately operated orbital launch site globally.
+Launch Complex 1, opened in October 2016, is the first orbital launch site in New Zealand.
 The remote geographic location offers a low volume of air and marine traffic and a large range of inclinations to provide services across the world.
-Here you can launch a rocket 95% of the year.
+Here Rocket Lab is able to launch Electron 120 times per year.

 Rocket viewing site at Blucks Pit